 Over 30 years of keeping watch in dark woods at dusk and stalking on open moorland has shown us at ArdMoor the importance of investing in the right optics.
 The range of products available, their individual merits and purposes can make selecting the right binocular or riflescope a daunting task.
 So we’ve put together this comprehensive guide to help you understand which product is best suited to your planned activity.
 If you have any questions about our binoculars, rangefinders and telescopic sights online, please contact us.
 We will be happy to help!

 Two Key Starting Points – Magnification and Objective Lens

 With any set of binoculars or riflescope, the magnification and objective lens diameter give you the primary pieces of information you need to determine the lenses and scope of application.
-These values are stated by two figures e.g. 8x42 or 10x42, as seen for example in our Fontaine Discovery binoculars available online.
-The first figure states the binoculars’ magnification.
+These values are stated by two figures e.g. 8×42 or 10×42 – the first figure states the binoculars’ magnification.
 The second details the objective lens diameter in millimetres.

 Binoculars & Riflescopes – Magnification Explained